razerofficial/CSDK_SampleApp/README.md

 **PluginTrimEndFrames**

 Trim the end of the animation.
-The length of the animation will be the lastFrameId

-* 1. Reference the animation by id.
+The length of the animation will be the lastFrameId plus one.
+Reference the animation by id.

 ```C++
 // DLL Interface